splunk/public-o11y-docs/gdi/opentelemetry/components/cumulative-to-delta-processor.rst

 Settings
 ======================

-The following table shows the configuration options for the resource processor:
+The following table shows the configuration options for the cumulative to delta processor:

 .. raw:: html